OpenBounds/OpenHuntingData/README.md

 ## Future Work
 * more state coverage
 * add scripts to
-    * transform the states data into vector tiles
     * scripts to merge/process GeoJson into master files

 * style sheets to make nice looking raster maps of the data, nationwide